Convexity properties of the condition number II: Self-convexity in the smooth case and the computation of Hessians.

-\rev{Given $p \in M$, $G(p) = \{ g(p): g \in G\}$ will denote the $G$-orbit of $p$.
-The orbit $G(p)$ is a manifold.
-If the group $G$ is compact, the orbit is an embedded manifold.
+\rev{Given $p \in $ \thirdrev{$\CM$}{Remark 19}, $G(p) = \{ g(p): g \in G\}$ will denote the $G$-orbit of $p$.
+The orbit $G(p)$ is a manifold \thirdrev{\cite[Cor 2.19]{Kirillov}}{Remark 20}.
+If the group $G$ is compact, the orbit is then \thirdrev{an embedded submanifold of $\CM$}{ADDED TEXT: instead of simply an embedded manifold.}.
 In any case, $T_pG(p)$ will denote the tangent space of the orbit $G(p)$ at $p$, as a subspace of $T_p\CM$.
 It can also be described as the set of all

 for $a \in \frak g$, the Lie algebra of $G$.}{ma08}